EvobyteDigitalBiology/readstore-cli/README.md

 2. Navigate to `Settings` page and click on `Token`
 3. If needed you can regenerate your token (`Reset`).
 This will invalidate the previous token

-For uploading FASTQ files your User Account needs to have `Staging Permission`.
+For uploading FASTQ files or **Pro**cessed **Data** your User Account needs to have `Staging Permission`.
 If you can check this in the `Settings` page of your account.
 If you not have `Staging Permission`, ask the ReadStore server Admin to grant you permission.

 ### CLI Configuration

-After running the `readstore configure` the first time, a configuration file is created in your home directory (`~/.readstore/config`) to store you credentials and CLI configuration.
+After running the `readstore configure` the first time, a configuration file is created in your home directory (`~/.readstore/config`) to store your credentials and CLI configuration.

 The config file is created with user-excklusive read-/write permissions (`chmod 600`), please make sure to keep the file permissions restricted.